enricoJL/bomt/_pages/about.md

 I live in the province of Quebec, Canada, and have lived there all my life, except for two years (1998-2000) when I served in the Spokane Washington Mission, in the United States of America, as a true representative of Jesus Christ.

-During my mission, I started writing down my impressions of the Book of Mormon and sharing some experiences from my life that were related to what I read in the scriptures.
+During my mission, I started writing down my impressions of the Book of Mormon.
 I continued writing these thoughts for a while after my mission.
 These impressions, thoughts, and experiences have been a source of spiritual reinforcement for me.
 I decided to edit this journal and turn it into a book, which I named *The Book of My Testimony*.

 ## What is contained in this book?